 According to the Internal Displacement Monitoring Centre (IDMC),2 46.9 million internal displacements took place in 2023: 20.5 million were due to conflict and violence, and 26.4 million as a consequence of disasters.
-Sub-Saharan Africa accounted for more than 65% of all internal displacements caused by conflict and violence worldwide, with a regional total of 13.5 million, which is 4.5 million more than in 2022 .
+Sub-Saharan Africa accounted for more than 65% of all internal displacements caused by conflict and violence worldwide, with a regional total of 13.5 million, which is 4.5 million more than in 20223.

-- Regarding internal displacement due to disasters and the impacts of climate change, a position paper outlining SIF's approach, its actions in Madagascar, Somalia, and Pakistan, as well as recommendations to strengthen and accelerate the response, is available here. - IDMC's Global Report on Internal Displacement 2024. - IDMC's Global Report on Internal Displacement 2022.
+- 1 Regarding internal displacement due to disasters and the impacts of climate change, a position paper outlining SIF's approach, its actions in Madagascar, Somalia, and Pakistan, as well as recommendations to strengthen and accelerate the response, is available here. - IDMC's Global Report on Internal Displacement 2024. - IDMC's Global Report on Internal Displacement 2023.

 At the end of the year, 75.9 million people were still living in internal displacement (68.3 million as a result of conflict and violence, and 7.7 million as a result of disasters).
 This figure, the highest ever recorded, reflects the protracted nature of displacement, and the failure to provide durable solutions for these IDPs.
 According to 2014 figures, in approximately 50 countries, IDPs have been living in internal displacement for more than 10 years4.
-Children and young people are particularly affected: according to UNHCR, 40% of forcibly displaced people in 2022 and 2023 were under the age of 185.
-In 2021, 58% of IDPs were under the age of 256.